Rari-Capital/fuse-twap-bot/README.md

 ## Installation

-We had success building the dApp using Node.js `v12.16.1` with the latest version of NPM.
+You'll want to run the script on the latest Node.js LTS (tested with v12.16.1) with the latest version of NPM.

+Install PM2 (process manager) globally: `npm i -g pm2`

-To install the bot's dependencies: `npm install`
+Install `fuse-twap-bot` dependencies: `npm i` or `npm install`

-## Running the bot
+## Usage

-`npm start`
+Configure your environment in `ecosystem.config.js`.

+Start the rebalancer with PM2: `pm2 start ecosystem.config.js` (for production usage, add `--env production`)

+Stop with PM2: `pm2 stop ecosystem.config.js`

+Check process status with PM2: `pm2 list`

+Find PM2 logs in `~/.pm2/logs`.

 ## License